 The fifth stop is Paro.
 It is the site of old stone ruins, the ambience of which has been playfully brought to the interiors, with hewn stone walls and working fireplaces contrasted with mid-tone vertical timbers sourced from renewable supplies.
 There are community-gathering spots in which to share tales of the journey with fellow travelers in the warmth of an open fire.

-Six Senses Bhutan will open in the second half of 2017.
+Six Senses Bhutan will open in 2018.

 About Six Senses Hotels Resorts Spas